Slogstin/HD-Sphere-Replacer/README.md

 # Description
-This Addon lets you replace Soul, Mega and Ivuln spheres with weapons.
+This Addon lets you replace Soul, Mega and Invuln spheres with weapons.
 Intended for generous maps or those people that just don't want them (me).
 Only requires [Hideous Destructor](https://codeberg.org/mc776/HideousDestructor), duh.

 The CVar is `MagicBallReplacement` and it goes from 0 to 3.